rosiezzhao/CS600_project/README.md

 The search engine employs the following algorithms and data structures:

-- **Trie (Prefix Tree):** Used for indexing words from the web page content.
+- **Trie:** Used for indexing words from the web page content.
 This allows for efficient storage and retrieval of URLs associated with specific words.

 - **Depth-First Search (DFS):** Implemented during the Trie search operation to traverse the Trie and find URLs that match the user's query.